2019 Wedding Trends

-The following trends have been compiled from hundreds of sources in both North America and Europe to guide your selections and inform you of the vast array of options available.
+The following trends have been compiled from many sources in both North America and Europe to guide your selections and inform you of the vast array of options available.

-Shorter trains and veils (especially the bird cage veil) are popular as are pretty boleros, and shawls.
-For colder weather, brides choose wraps of faux-fur, velvet, heavy satin, or pashmina.
-Light weight fabrics, including organza, lace, tulle and chiffon, make perfect wraps for the Spring or Summer bride and reduce sun exposure on bare arms and shoulders.
+Shorter trains and veils are popular as are pretty boleros and shawls.
+For colder weather, brides choose wraps of faux-fur, velvet or pashmina.
+Light weight fabrics, including organza, lace, tulle and chiffon, make perfect wraps for the spring or summer bride and reduce sun exposure on bare arms and shoulders.

 Wedding Hair Styles

-There are no clear trends in hair styles, although wearing the hair in long romantic waves or loosely pulled back are chosen for brides with long hair.
-Hair ornaments such as hairpins, brooches, hair vines, flowers (silk or real) and feather fascinators are also popular choices.
+There are no clear trends in bridal hair styles, although wearing the hair in long romantic waves, loose braids or loosely pulled back are chosen for brides with long hair.

 The table below includes popular wedding color choices: